Evening Primrose (Yue Jian Cao)

 Key Actions: Astringent, Analgesic, Anti-inflammatory, Anticoagulant, Estrogenic, Anodyne, Antidepressant, Sedating

-Medicinal Uses: Premenstrual Syndrome (PMS), hot flashes, eczema, acne, psoriasis, neurodermatitis, rheumatoid arthritis, multiple sclerosis, Raynaud’s syndrome, Sjorgren’s syndrome, cancer, high cholesterol, heart disease, alcoholism, Alzheimer’s disease, schizophrenia, chronic fatigue, asthma, nerve damage due to diabetes, obesity, weight loss, whooping cough, ulcerative colitis, obesity, irritable bowel syndrome (IBS), peptic ulcers, osteoporosis, pre-eclampsia, starting labor, shortening labor, preventing late deliveries, breast pain, endometriosis.
+Medicinal Uses: Starts and shortens labor.
+Helps prevent late deliveries.
+Treats Premenstrual Syndrome (PMS), hot flashes, eczema, acne, psoriasis, neurodermatitis, rheumatoid arthritis, multiple sclerosis, Raynaud’s syndrome, Sjorgren’s syndrome, cancer, high cholesterol, heart disease, alcoholism, Alzheimer’s disease, schizophrenia, chronic fatigue, asthma, nerve damage due to diabetes, obesity, weight loss, whooping cough, ulcerative colitis, obesity, irritable bowel syndrome (IBS), peptic ulcers, osteoporosis, pre-eclampsia, breast pain, endometriosis.

 Pin Yin: Yue Jian Cao